fermitron2048/pfd/README.md

 ![Primary Flight Display](images/PFD.png)

 You can get the simulator up and running in Ubuntu, and see it in action by replaying canned data.
 In order to use it in a vehicle, you'll need to make one or both of the [sensor packs](https://github.com/fermitron2048/pfd/tree/master/sensors).
-The Main Sensors include a [GPS receiver][1] for location and orientation, a [BNO055][2] accelerometer/gyroscope for yaw, pitch, and roll angles, a [BME280][3] sensor for pressure/temperature/humidity, and a [TSL2561][4] light sensor for dimming the display.
+The Main Sensors include a [GPS receiver][1] for location and orientation, a [BNO055][2] accelerometer/gyroscope for yaw, pitch, and roll angles, a [BME280][3] sensor for pressure and temperature/humidity (displayed above and right of center), and a [TSL2561][4] light sensor for dimming the display.
 I'm using an [ESP32][5] microcontroller, which supports the GPS receiver and WiFi for streaming parameters to the Raspberry Pi at 10Hz.
-The OAT Baro sensor pack include two [BMP388][6] low noise pressure sensors, and a [DS18B20][7] weatherproof temperature sensor for outside air temperature.
+The OAT Baro sensor pack include two [BMP388][6] low noise pressure sensors, and a [DS18B20][7] weatherproof temperature sensor for outside air temperature (displayed above and left of center).
 It uses the [ESP8266][8] microcontroller, which is lower cost and speed.
 The BMP388's can be used as precision altimiters, and the code averages the outputs together for increased accuracy.

-Here is what it looks like assembled and in context:
+Here is what it looks like assembled:
 ![PFD in Jeep](images/IMG_3568.jpg)

 ## Installation